Jah Wobble: Public Image Ltd (PiL)

 Following the Sex Pistols' break-up, Lydon approached Wobble about forming a band.
 Both had similarly broad musical tastes, and were avid fans of reggae and world music.
-The band began rehearsing together in May 1978, although remained unnamed until July 1978, when Lydon officially named the band Public Image (PiL) (the "Ltd" was not added until several months later), after the Muriel Spark novel The Public Image.
+The band began rehearsing together in May 1978; in July Lydon named the band Public Image (PiL) (the "Ltd" was added several months later), after the Muriel Spark novel The Public Image.
 Wobble's bass playing drew heavily on dub, which has remained an important feature of his music.
 Having experimented with Lydon pre-Sex Pistols break-up, he had written a simple repetitive bassline on which Lydon wrote "Public Image".
 PiL debuted in October 1978 with "Public Image", which reached number 9 on the UK charts, and also performed well on import in the US.
 Wobble has stated that the first PiL album was recorded so quickly due in part to the bassist's altercations with a sound engineer and men at a nearby pub.
-He has, however, dismissed claims accusing him of extreme malice, such as setting fire to the former drummer for The Fall, Karl Burns, while Burns was session drumming for PiL.
+He has dismissed claims accusing him of extreme malice, such as setting fire to the former drummer for The Fall, Karl Burns, while Burns was session drumming for PiL.

 Wobble co-wrote and contributed bass and drums to PiL's second album Metal Box, which was released in 1979.
-However, he grew increasingly frustrated by the lacklustre creative atmosphere in the band, which he felt stifled his artistic ambitions and PiL's creative potential.
+He grew increasingly frustrated by the lacklustre creative atmosphere in the band, which he felt stifled his artistic ambitions and PiL's creative potential.
 Besides differences in artistic vision, further conflicts were brought on in part by heavy drug and alcohol abuse in the band.
 Wobble then recorded his debut album The Legend Lives On...
-Jah Wobble in "Betrayal", making unauthorised use of material from Metal Box for which he was summarily fired from PiL in late 1980.
+Jah Wobble in "Betrayal", making unauthorised use of material from Metal Box for which he was fired from PiL in late 1980.

-Wobble also released at least one single during his period as a member of PiL: His 1978 single "Dreadlock Don't Deal in Wedlock" in which he recites Edward Lear's "The Owl and the Pussycat" and finishes with the immortal line, 'love and marriage is like ice cream and cabbage ... dreadlock don't deal in wedlock."